 In the State of Florida, it is the responsibility of the qualified ordering physician to follow Florida constitution and statute, diagnose patients and determine if medical marijuana is an appropriate treatment.

 A Qualified Patient Must:

-- Has/obtains a Medical Marijuana Use Registry Identification Card.
+- Obtain a Medical Marijuana Use Registry Identification Card

 Patients who are diagnosed with a qualifying condition may be eligible for low-THC cannabis or medical marijuana treatment.

 - Crohn’s disease

 - Medical conditions of the same kind or class as or comparable to those above

 - A terminal condition diagnosed by a physician other than the qualified physician issuing the physician certification